Last updated Friday, February 18th, 2022

 Here’s a short list:

 Which type pavilion shade structure is most suitable depends mostly on what you’re going to use the space for and what your biggest problems are.
+You can select the shade structure with this custom pavilion builder.
 If bugs are your biggest problem, a screen porch or screen room is your most obvious solution.
 But screen rooms don’t work so well as outdoor kitchens.
 And depending on the side of your home it’s being attached to can be budget busters.
 Here are the types of outdoor shade structures to consider:

 Generally speaking detached standalone structures are less costly and easier to pull off that attaching a structure to your home. )An exception to this would be an attached pergola on a home with vinyl siding.
 Relatively simple.)
 If you have a single story ranch style home, to attach any type of roof structure, either a screen room or pavilion requires tying the roof of the new structure into the existing.
 It can be a very nice finished result, but at a price.
 The process of framing the roof into the existing roof and making sure it’s waterproof is labor intensive and expensive.
 If you have a two story where the new roof can be tied into the side of the existing structure, it’s easier and more reasonable.